 You Should Experience Lewes Beach, Delaware as a Family

-Lewes Beach is a Mid-Atlantic beach on the bay, the sand is coarse and water’s cool.
+Lewes Beach, Delaware is a Mid-Atlantic beach on the bay, the sand is coarse and water’s cool.
 The public beach is less crowded than most and it is not packed with tourist t-shirt shops selling identical items to visitors willing to buy.

 Houses line up right along the beach and the local Dairy Queen has been the only place to buy food on that beach for 30 years.
 Everyday, a sand bar pops up at low tide and, when it does, you will see a mass migration of kids and adults alike heading out to discover the sea creatures that come with the exposed sand.
 Some just like to wade on the shallow, yellow rippled sand that’s splashed with lapping water, others build sand castles hoping they won’t disappear too soon with the rising tide.
 The sand bar is what kids look forward to everyday while on the beach of Lewes